Sustainability-related disclosures

 Due diligence

 Sustainability matters are typically considered already in early sourcing discussions in the context of industry, geographic scope, and maturity of potential targets, especially with regards to exclusionary screening as per the exclusionary list in the RIO policy.
 In the due diligence process, it is mandatory to present and consider the sustainability risk profile of a potential investment.
 As part of completing such sustainability risk profile, the investment team needs to fill out a standardized questionnaire, referred to as the Risk Summary which also contains a detailed sustainability section.
-In the sustainability section, the investment team need to answer if certain ESG/sustainability topics are material or not, what current performance and risk is for the material sustainability topics of the potential investment compared to relevant industry average and/or regulatory requirements, and what future opportunity the team sees for the potential investment to reach the Altor ESG Standards as per the RIO policy.
+In the sustainability section, the investment team need to answer if certain ESG/sustainability topics are material or not, what current performance and risk is for the material sustainability topics of the potential investment compared to relevant industry average and/or regulatory requirements, and what future opportunity the team sees for the potential investment to reach the Altor Sustainability Standards as per the RIO policy.
+The purpose of the procedure is to assess whether or not a potential investment can be considered to promote environmental or social characteristics.

 In addition to the abovementioned, the due diligence includes an analysis of value creation opportunities, relevant legal, tax, financial or other value affecting factors.